Diving the USS Liberty Wreck, Bali Indonesia

 Indonesia is the world’s largest island country situated between the Indian and Pacific oceans.
 The island itself consists of more than 17,000 islands.
 It is the world’s 14th largest country in terms of land area and the world’s largest country in terms of combined land and sea area.
 Being the world’s 4th most populous country, it is home to an estimated population of over 260 million people.

-Indonesia’s island Bali, is one of the most beautiful islands in the world.
-With Bali being the most popular dive travel destination, many visitors are attracted by the good shore-based resort diving set against an amazing back drop of magnificent volcanoes and picturesque landscapes, makes this island simply irresistible.
+Bali is one of the most beautiful islands in the world and is now ranked one of the most popular dive destinations, many visitors are attracted by the good shore-based resort diving set against an amazing backdrop of magnificent volcanoes and picturesque landscapes, makes this island simply irresistible.

 On the northeast coast of Bali, sits a small fishing village called Tulamben.
 It is here where divers congregate to visit one of the world’s most popular dive sites, the wreck of the Liberty US Army Transport ship and experience the Tulamben diving.

 Now known as one of the best sunken ships in the world, the USS Liberty Wreck is the most famous dive spot in Bali.
 In 1942, the USS Liberty, a World War II cargo ship, was torpedoed by a Japanese submarine in the Lombok Strait.
 Miraculously, nobody was hurt in the attack, but damage turned the ship into a non-functional and useless hull.

 The USAT Liberty is also known as the Liberty Shipwreck, USAT Liberty Glo, the USS Liberty, Hog Island Hull No. 517, and SS Scooba.

 A plan was made by the American Navy to tow the ship back to Singaraja harbor (north Bali), however, this failed due as the harbor was completely occupied.
 Its captain was forced to steer the ship onto the beach at Tulamben Bali where it was unloaded.